 The movement to legalize medical cannabis sprang out of San Francisco in the early 1990s.
 In 1996, voters in California passed Proposition 215, a.k.a. the Compassionate Use Act.
 According to the regulations of this Act of 1996 (Health & Safety Code, section 11362.5) Californians who live with serious illness, as well as their primary caregivers, will not be risking California criminal prosecution or sanctions if they grow or possess marijuana for the personal medical use of the patient based on the recommendation or approval of a licensed physician.
 This Act, however, will not stop the legal seizure of marijuana plants or the prosecution of individuals under the Federal Controlled Substances Act.

-In 2002, Senate Bill 420 (SB 420) was passed for the purpose of assisting law enforcement officers in accurately identifying legal California residents protected under Proposition 215.
+In 2002, the Senate passed Bill 420 (SB 420) to assist law enforcement officers in accurately identifying legal California residents protected under Proposition 215.
 This bill requires that all resident patients and their caregivers be issued identification to protect them from arrest and prosecution.

 In 2004, the California Department of Health Services established The Medical Marijuana Program (MMP).
 This program was launched to improve the rates of registration of all qualified patients and their caregivers in a statewide personal identification system.
 Patients and their caregivers who qualify are then eligible to seek approval for and receive ID cards from the county in which they live.
-This card will be used to verify that a patient or caregiver is approved and authorized to have in their possession or to grow, transport and/or use medical cannabis in the state of California.
+This card will verify that a patient or caregiver is approved and authorized to have medical cannabis in their possession or to grow, transport, use in the state of California.

 A 420 evaluation is a required step on the path to obtaining medical marijuana in the state of California.
 There are different ways to go through the process, namely, in-person or online.
-Basically, any California board-licensed physician may prescribe marijuana to a patient suffering from a rather extensive and open-ended list of medical conditions.
-Going through an online 420 evaluation process on a legitimate website, such as dr-weedy.com is far less time-consuming than a visit, and can be just as thorough.
-The short evaluation results in the reception of a recommendation letter (by email, in the regular mail, or, in case of an outpatient visit, personally), which allows the patient to begin the treatment in compliance with the state law.
+Basically, any California board-licensed physician may prescribe marijuana to a patient suffering any of the conditions from a rather extensive and open-ended list.
+Going through an online 420 evaluation process on a legitimate website, such as dr-weedy.com, is far less time-consuming than a visit, and can be just as thorough.
+The short evaluation results in the reception of a recommendation letter (by email, regular mail, or, in case of an outpatient visit, personally), which allows the patient to begin the treatment in compliance with the state law.

 When you have a medical marijuana card in California, you may obtain cannabis of a higher quality.
 The cannabis that is sold in California dispensaries is from high-quality strains with high-grade THC:CBD ratios.
-This is not always the case if you receive cannabis from dispensaries that favor recreational users and are not managed with direct attention to the medical use and benefits of marijuana.
+This is not always the case if you receive cannabis from dispensaries that favor recreational users and do not pay direct attention to the medical use and benefits of marijuana.

 Popular, superior-quality weed strains across California today that can be used for some types of medical treatment include the following: